 21 NCAC 36 .0221 LICENSE REQUIRED

-(b) The repetitive performance of a common task or procedure which does not require the professional judgment of a registered nurse or licensed practical nurse shall not be considered the practice of nursing for which a license is required.
-Tasks that may be delegated to the Nurse Aide I and Nurse Aide II shall be established by the Board of Nursing pursuant to 21 NCAC 36 .0403.
-Tasks may be delegated to an unlicensed person which:
+(b) The repetitive performance of a common task or procedure that does not require the professional judgment of a registered nurse or licensed practical nurse shall not be considered the practice of nursing for which a license is required.
+Tasks that may be delegated to a Nurse Aide I and a Nurse Aide II shall be established by the Board pursuant to 21 NCAC 36 .0403.
+Tasks may be delegated to an unlicensed person that:

 (1) frequently recur in the daily care of a client or group of clients;

 (2) are performed according to an established sequence of steps;

 (3) involve little or no modification from one client-care situation to another;

 (4) may be performed with a predictable outcome; and

 (5) do not inherently involve ongoing assessment, interpretation, or decision-making that cannot be logically separated from the tasks themselves.